Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are 1 to 1½ inches across, with 20 to 35 petals (ray flowers), and a bright yellow center that turns reddish with age.
-Petal color ranges from lavender to purple to blue-violet.
+[photo of flowers] Branching clusters of stalked flowers at the top of the stem and arising from upper leaf axils.
+Branches are initially spreading, becoming ascending to nearly erect.
+Flowers are 1 to 1½ inches across, with 20 to 35 petals (ray flowers), and a bright yellow center disk that turns reddish with age.
+Ray color ranges from lavender to purple to deep violet.

 Notes:

-This is one of the last flowers to bloom in the fall.
+This is one of the last flowers to bloom in late summer through fall.
 There is no floral scent, but the leaves give off a pleasant aroma when crushed, and is where the common name comes from.
-Aromatic Aster probably most closely resembles Silky Aster (S. sericeum) but its leaves are silky hairy, the flower bracts are much wider, and the flower center disk is pale yellow.
+Aromatic Aster most closely resembles Silky Aster (Symphyotrichum sericeum) which has no glandular hairs, leaves that are smaller and silky hairy, much wider phyllaries, and the flower center disk is pale yellow.

 • Prairie Restorations - Bringing people together with the land